Kingsman (franchise): The King's Man (2021)

-Kingsman: The Blue Blood (TBA)

-In May 2017, Vaughn stated that a sequel to The Golden Circle is currently in development, adding that he and co-writer Goldman mapped out the plot during production on the second film.
-Vaughn later stated that his personal choice for the role of the villain is Dwayne Johnson.
-By June 2018, the filmmaker announced that the third movie would be filmed back-to-back with a prequel, serving as "the conclusion of the Harry Hart-Eggsy relationship".
-Colin Firth and Taron Egerton will both reprise their roles from previous films.
-Vaughn stated production is scheduled to begin some time between late 2019 and early 2020.
-In September 2020, the film was given the working title of Kingsman: The Blue Blood.
-In December 2021, Vaughn revealed that filming on the sequel will begin in September 2022, for an intended 2023 release date but in July 2022, Egerton believed that filming would start in 2023.
+Spin-offs and crossover

+Argylle (2024)

+On 2 February 2024, Argylle, starring Bryce Dallas Howard, Henry Cavill, John Cena, Sam Rockwell, Samuel L. Jackson, and Bryan Cranston, was released.
+The film's plot centres on the reclusive spy novelist Elly Conway, portrayed by Howard, who is drawn into the world of spies and espionage after she realises that a new spy novel she is writing mirrors real-world events.

+Elly Conway happens to be part of the Kingsman universe.

 Short film

-Archer (2017)
+TBT: That Time Archer Met Kingsman (2017)

-On July 20, 2017, Fox released an animated crossover short film between Kingsman and Archer, titled #TBT to That Time Archer Met Kingsman, featuring Eggsy and Sterling Archer.
-The short was unveiled at the 2017 Comic-Con’s Kingsman: The Golden Circle panel in Hall H, following Eggsy as he discovers Archer to have stumbled into the Kingsman's secret arsenal hidden in the bespoke suit shop, helping himself to guns and alcohol.
+On 20 July 2017, Fox released an animated crossover short film between Kingsman and Archer, titled TBT: That Time Archer Met Kingsman, featuring Gary "Eggsy" Unwin and Sterling Archer.
+The short was unveiled at the 2017 Comic-Con's Kingsman: The Golden Circle panel in Hall H, following Eggsy as he discovers Archer to have stumbled into the Kingsman's secret arsenal hidden in the bespoke suit shop, helping himself to guns and alcohol.
 Fighting to reclaim the goods, Eggsy challenges Archer to "the most gentlemanly of competitions": a drinking contest, while planning to drug him via a glass; Archer instead drinks the bottle and passes out.
 Eggsy, insulted by Archer's behaviour, vows to go to America and "teach them a lesson".
-Taron Egerton and H. Jon Benjamin respectively reprise their roles as Eggsy Unwin and Sterling Archer.
+H. Jon Benjamin reprises his role as Sterling Archer.